steedos/help/en-us/workflow/instance_add.md

 ## Fill in application forms
  As a general user, you just need to initiate a request and fill in the form as required.
 Before that, admins have finished form designs and permission settings.
 Detailed steps are listed below.
-- Select your workspace for workflow after you log in steedos.
+- Select your workspace for workflow after you log in Steedos.
 - Click the “New” button and select a flow.
 - Fill in the application form as required.
 - Click the U-shaped button, select a file path, and you can **upload** one or more attachments that will be visible at the bottom of the form.
 Move the cursor to an attachment, and an X-shaped icon will appear.
 By clicking the icon, you can **delete** the attachment.